Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 5. Arashiyama

 In addition, other well-known leaf-viewing spots include Hogon-in Temple and Tenryu-Ji Temple.
-Other pleasant ways to see the leaves are along the Sagano Scenic Railway which runs through the Hozukyo Ravine or via a leisurely boat ride on the Hozugawa River.
+Other pleasant ways to see the leaves are along the Sagano Scenic Railway, which runs through the Hozukyo Ravine, or via a leisurely boat ride on the Hozugawa River.

 - Where & When: Sagaogurayama Tabuchiyamacho, Ukyo Ward, Kyoto, Early November to early December.

-- Interesting Fact: Visitors to Arashiyama’s popular Bamboo Forest might be interested to know that bamboo is actually the fastest-growing plant on the planet, having been known to grow up to 40 inches in a single day.
+- Interesting Fact: Visitors to Arashiyama’s popular Bamboo Forest might be interested to know that bamboo is the fastest-growing plant on the planet, having been known to grow up to 40 inches in a single day.

 - More Information: Hogonin.jp (Hogon-in Temple), Sagano-kanko.co.jp (Sagano Railway), Tenryuji.com (Tenryu-ji Temple).